 This is a call for presentation and poster abstracts directly in the 2nd Integrated Food Ontology Workshop (IFOW) at the 12th International Conference on Biomedical Ontologies September 15-18, 2021 (ICBO, https://icbo2021.inf.unibz.it/) in Bolzano Italy, which will be a hybrid virtual and on-site conference.
 It is held as part of the overall Joint Ontology Workshops (JOWO, https://www.iaoa.org/jowo/2021/) event.
-Details of this workshop presentation and discussion schedule are below and on https://foodon.org/ifow-2021-workshop/.
-An EasyChair submission website will be set up for submissions shortly.
+This follows the successful 1st IFOW workshop last year – see its abstracts and presentations here.

-The IFOW 2021 workshop will occur on 2 days, with 2 sessions on each day.
-Each session will involve an hour of presentations, and roughly an hour of discussion and break as the schedule allows.
+The IFOW 2021 workshop will have four roughly 2 hour sessions, probably spread over 2 days.
+Each session will involve an hour of presentations, and an hour of discussion and break as the schedule allows.
 A poster session will promote other food ontology project and research updates.

-IFOW 2021 abstract types and their deadlines (full length and early career deadlines match ICBO requirements) :
+IFOW 2021 paper and abstract types and their deadlines

-Poster abstract for the IFOW poster session (not included in ICBO conference proceedings):
+- July 16 2021: Poster abstract for the IFOW poster session (not included in ICBO conference proceedings)

-For ICBO publication requirements see bottom of https://icbo2021.inf.unibz.it/call-for-papers/.
-Note: if you want to present in the main ICBO conference, submit your abstract directly to ICBO for review; you may also provide a short abstract for a 10 minute presentation in IFOW which will then be reviewed independently.
+Accepted papers will be included in the joint JOWO proceedings volume.
+Contributions must be formatted in compliance with the new 1-column CEUR-ART Style.
+Note that full papers have a minimum length of 10 pages while short papers have a minimum length of 5 pages according to CEUR-WS regulations.
+Note: if you want to present in the main ICBO conference, submit your abstract directly to ICBO for review; you may also provide a short abstract for a 10 minute presentation and discussion in IFOW which will then be reviewed independently.

 We invite abstracts for talks about: